magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 > where the command is set up.
 Simple create one with `touch
 > ~/.bash_profile` and run the install script again.

-Then you can install `node.js` by issuing the following command:
+You can then install `node.js` by issuing the following command at the
+terminal:

 ```bash
 nvm install 5.0